 Lil Nas-X was one of the few who did the full three-layer entrance production, which was a lot more popular last year and the year before that.
 No idea what it has to do with American Independence, but it's cute, from Versace, and suits him very well.
 Another one where I wish I liked his music better, but hip-hop is not really my jam.

-I about choked on my own drool at this shot of Shawn Mendes in uncredited designer(s), one of the most beautiful boys on the pop charts, and I even almost like his music.
+I about choked on my own drool at this shot of Shawn Mendes in uncredited designers (later found out it was Michael Kors), one of the most beautiful boys on the pop charts, and I even almost like his music.
 It has some texture, anyway.
 What his lady-friend is got up as, I don't know, but I didn't really see her in the picture at first (Cinderella actress Camila Cabello in Michael Kors).

 Comedian Pete Davidson in Thom Browne... he's just adorable.
 And on a side note, there were a lot of black-and-white ensembles on this carpet.
 I'm curious how that relates to American Independence, but whatever the rationale, I like it.